microsoft/code-with-engineering-playbook/docs/automated-testing/ui-testing/teams-tests.md

   - Mobile testing frameworks are designed with the assumption that you own the APK/IPA of the app under test.
   - Workarounds need to be found to first automate the installation of Teams.
 - Should you choose working with emulators, testing in a local Windows box is more stable than in a CI/CD.
 The latter involves a CI/CD agent and an emulator in a VM.
+- When deciding whether to implement such tests, consider the project requirements as well as the advantages and disadvantages.
+Manual UI tests are often an acceptable solution due to their low effort requirements.

 The following are learnings from various engagements: